-- 11.1 The Yarkhill Draft Neighbourhood Development Plan is published for consultation until 16th September 2017. - 11.2 Following this, the Steering Group will consider all comments and completed responses forms very carefully and amend the Plan. - 11.3 The Steering Group will then submit the amended Plan to Herefordshire Council hopefully by the end of November 2017. - 11.4 Herefordshire Council will check the Plan and publish it for a further 6 weeks consultation, hopefully from November to December 2017. - 11.5 If all goes well, the NDP will be Examined in early 2018 by an independent Examiner, before proceeding to a local referendum.
+- 11.1 Herefordshire Council will check the Submission Plan and publish it for a further 6 weeks consultation, hopefully from November to December 2017. - 11.2 If all goes well, the NDP will be Examined in early 2018 by an independent Examiner, before proceeding to a local referendum.
 All on the electoral register in Yarkhill Parish will be invited to vote and a majority Yes vote will mean that the NDP will be used to help determine planning applications in the Parish.